dreamgrove/dreamgrove/content/balance/Compendium.md

 <br>[Raszageth](https://www.wowhead.com/talent-calc/druid/balance/DAQEBEBBBgkYFRRTGVBCAQMVQUUSFSpVkRQCUA)

 ## Dungeon Talents
-The following are dungeon talent builds that will always serve you well.
+The following are dungeon talent builds that will always serve you well but mind that there can be some variations based on your group comp or affixes.

 <br>[Ruby Life Pools all weeks](https://www.wowhead.com/talent-calc/druid/balance/DAQEBEBBBgkYFRRbFFBCEQMVQUUSFSpVkRQCQA)<br>
 Weaver is especially good in this dungeon because all packs except the very first one have some kind of priority target.